zodac/folding-stats/README.md

 ## Errors Performing Admin Functions

-When performing any admin functions, you may get a failure pop-up stating an operation failed.
+When performing any [admin functions](#adding-foldinghome-users-to-the-system), you may get a failure pop-up stating an operation failed.
 You can get more information by viewing the console in your browser.
-In Google Chrome, this can be done by pressing **F12** and selecting the `console` tab.
+In Google Chrome, this can be done by pressing **F12** and selecting the `Console` tab.
 You may need to re-run the command to see the error after opening the console.

 If this does not provide enough information, you can see the [Logging](#logging) section below on how to log into the `backend` container and view the system log there.